opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote.md

 The following are known limitations of the remote-backed storage feature:

 - Writing data to a remote store can be a high-latency operation when compared to writing data on the local file system.
 This may impact the indexing throughput and latency.
-- Primary-to-primary relocation is unstable because handover of translog uploads from older to new primary has not been implemented.
-- Garbage collection of the metadata file has not been implemented.
-For other limitations, see the [Remote store known issue list](https://github.com/opensearch-project/OpenSearch/issues/5678).
+For performance benchmarking results, see [issue #6376](https://github.com/opensearch-project/OpenSearch/issues/6376).